 In 2011, in connection with hiring Mr. Sewell as our chief financial officer, the Committee authorized a deferred compensation agreement between the company and Mr. Sewell designed to approximate the value of retirement benefits that he would forego at his former employer.
 Mr. Sewell is fully vested in amounts payable under the agreement.
-No amounts are payable under the agreement until Mr. Sewell reaches the age of 58.
+Amounts become payable under the agreement at age 58.